 Lyndon has some of Vermont’s most gorgeous natural beauty and hosts mountain bike trails on the Kingdom Trails Network, Passumpsic River paddling trails, downhill skiing at Lyndon Outing Club, Lyndon Institute and Northern Vermont University, and five historic covered bridges.

 The Village of Lyndonville, located within the Town of Lyndon, was incorporated by an act of the legislature dated December 24, 1880.
 Within the Village, Bandstand Park (formerly known as “Lyndonville Park”), stands a fountain, which was purchased in New York in 1885.
-As one of the finest village greens in Vermont, the park hosts many events from weekly band concerts in the summer, a Farmer’s Market on Fridays, craft fairs, community events, and everyday year-round enjoyment.
+As one of the finest village greens in Vermont, the park hosts many events including weekly band concerts in the summer, Farmer’s Market on Fridays, craft fairs, community events, and everyday year-round enjoyment.
 Not to be missed, and hard to miss, come visit us in Lyndon!

 Not To Miss!
 Town NEWS

 Tree Steward Training Friday September 23, 12:30-2p @ Cobleigh Library Register here: Tree Stewards Training | Vermont Urban and Community Forestry (vtcommunityforestry.org)